 [Syndicates can use the “Other” line item in the statement of comprehensive income to disclose any other item that they have under OCI that has not been provided above.]

-[The Syndicate may present a separate statement of comprehensive income, provided it includes the line items above.]
+[The Syndicate may present a separate statement of comprehensive income, provided it includes the line items and subtotal lines above where applicable.]

 The accompanying notes from page [x] to [xx] form an integral part of these financial statements.